 We are especially interested in compound threats to the power grid, and are exploring techniques to build resilience in the context of the Spire Intrusion-Tolerant SCADA System for the Power Grid, which is developed by the Pitt RSSLab and the Johns Hopkins University Distributed Systems and Networks (DSN) Lab.

-This project is currently funded through the DoD Strategic Environmental Research and Development Program (SERDP), in a ongoing project “Severe Impact Resilience: Framework for Adaptive Compound Threats”.
+This project has been funded through the DoD Strategic Environmental Research and Development Program (SERDP), in the project “Severe Impact Resilience: Framework for Adaptive Compound Threats”.